 This unit will identify and examine some of the principal qualitative methods used in dementia care and aged care research.
-Students will gain a critical awareness of the nature of qualitative evidence and its role in informing quality dementia care.
+Students will gain a critical awareness of the nature of qualitative evidence and its role in informing quality care for older people and people with dementia

 |Unit name||Qualitative Research in Aged and Dementia Care|